Kia e-Niro review - Engines, performance and drive

-Drivers are likely to be most taken aback by the e-Niro’s remarkable performance – there’s loads of punch even at motorway speeds, with instant torque available with a prod of the throttle at any speed.
+Drivers are likely to be most taken aback by the e-Niro’s remarkable performance – there’s loads of punch even at motorway speeds, with the hefty 395Nm of torque instantly available with a prod of the throttle at any speed.
 It’s easy to keep pace with traffic, join motorways safely and perform swift overtakes.

 There are three driving modes on offer: Eco, Comfort and Sport.
 The latter tightens up throttle response and adds some weight to the steering.
 With this mode selected, it’s feasible to have fun on a B-road, where the e-Niro’s acceleration out of corners never gets old.

 Perhaps more helpful in and around town is the decent level of brake regeneration.
 The driver is able to adjust the settings via steering wheel-mounted paddles - moving between level 0 which delivers free-wheel coasting, up to level 4's strong levels of deceleration allowing for one-pedal driving.